dboucken/dotfiles/README.md

 ## Scripts directory
 Contains helpful scripts to install, update and uninstall dotfiles and extra tools on a linux or a mac.
 Look into the scripts for more info and customization options.
+Source your .bashrc or .bash_profile after running the scripts to make sure the effects take place.

 ### Installation
 `~/dotfiles/scripts/install.sh`